animir/node-rate-limiter-flexible/README.md

 #### Options specific to MySQL and PostgreSQL

-* `tableName` `Default: equals to 'keyPrefix' option` By default, limiter creates table for each unique `keyPrefix`.
+* `tableName` `Default: equals to 'keyPrefix' option` By default, limiter creates a table for each unique `keyPrefix`.
-All limits for all limiters are stored in one table if custom name is set.
+`tableName` option sets table name where values should be stored.

 * `storeType` `Default: storeClient.constructor.name` It is required only for Knex and have to be set to 'knex'